Please ensure Javascript is enabled for purposes of website accessibility Amy Gillett Pathway • Adelaide Hills Council Skip to main content

 Parking

-You can find dedicated parking on Gillman Road at the Oakbank end, as well as near the oval in Mount Torrens.
-Additionally, there is parking available halfway along the trail, next to the Pony homeware shop in Charleston.
+You can find dedicated parking on Gillman Road at the Oakbank end, near the oval in Mount Torrens and at the Birdwood end.
+Additionally, there is parking roadside along the trail in at places such as Woodside and Charleston.

 Section 4 - Mount Torrens to Birdwood

-The Adelaide Hills Council is excited to announce the extension of the Amy Gillett Pathway from Mount Torrens to Birdwood.
-This new section adds 5.2 km of shared pathway, starting at Oval Road in Mount Torrens and ending near the junction of Bleeze Street and William Street in Birdwood.
+This new section adds 5.7 km of shared pathway, starting at Oval Road in Mount Torrens and ending near the junction of Bleeze Street and William Street in Birdwood.

 Project Funding and Overview: